 This is a critical aspect of any business.
-The managers need to know the various aspects of managing a hotel by understanding the needs and concerns of guests and their staff members.
-They should also know how each department works together to avoid confusion or miscommunication when performing their respective tasks effectively.
+The managers need to know the various aspects of managing a hotel by understanding guests’ and staff members’ needs and concerns.
+They should also see how each department works together to avoid confusion or miscommunication when performing their respective tasks effectively.

 Poor hotel security policy

 The most important aspect of hotel security is its policy and implementation.